-Proponents say that because of the massive costs involved in rolling out fibre across the country, operators will require a RAB-like system to guarantee investments and funding.
+Proponents say that because of the massive costs involved in rolling out fiber across the country, operators will require a RAB-like system to guarantee investments and funding.

 Critics say such a system is hard to implement since it requires a monopoly and convincing all network players to club assets.
 Broadband services, unlike energy, are not basic commodities, and customers may choose to opt for cheaper or alternative services, such as mobile Internet, if prices rise.

-Another option is for TIM and Open Fibre to cooperate commercially and carry out co-investments but without going to the altar.
+Another option is for TIM and Open Fiber to cooperate commercially and carry out co-investments but without going to the altar.
 Talks in that regard have been ongoing.

-One possibility is for Open Fibre to build its network in non-economically viable areas and then rent it to TIM who would channel clients on to the line.
-In return TIM would give Open Fibre access to its network in mainly urban areas.
+One possibility is for Open Fiber to build its network in non-economically viable areas and then rent it to TIM who would channel clients on to the line.
+In return TIM would give Open Fiber access to its network in mainly urban areas.

 (Reporting by Agnieszka Flak and Stephen Jewkes; Editing by Keith Weir)